Lie Group Decompositions for Equivariant Neural Networks: Experiments

 Table \ref{table:affnist_equivariance} reports the average test performance of our model at the final epoch, over five training runs with different initialisations.
-The results and parameter counts for~\cite{gu2020improving,de2020introducing,macdonald2022enabling} are taken from~\cite[Figure 2]{macdonald2022enabling} and~\cite[Table 3]{de2020introducing}.
 We observe that our equivariant models are robust and generalize well, with the $\sR^{2} \rtimes \gsl{2}$ model outperforming all previous equivariant models and Capsule Networks.
 Note that, compared to~\citet{macdonald2022enabling}, our sampling scheme requires $10$ times less samples to realize an accurate Monte Carlo approximation of the convolution.
 The $\sR^{2} \rtimes \ggl{2}$ model performs slightly worse than the volume-preserving affine group $\sR^{2} \rtimes \gsl{2}$.
 This can be explained by considering that the affNIST dataset contains only a small degree of scaling. \paragraph{Homography transformations} We further evaluate and report in Table~\ref{table:homnist_equivariance_mnist_generalization} the performance of the same model evaluate on the homNIST dataset of~\citet{macdonald2022enabling}.
 The setup is identical to the affNIST case, with the images now being transformed by random homographies.
 We observe a similar degree of robustness in this case, again outperforming previous methods applied to this task.

+As our models are only equivariant in expectation, we analyze numerically in Sec.~\ref{sec:equivariance_error_sec} the degree to which the \emph{equivariance error} is dependent on the number of Monte Carlo samples used to approximate the convolution/cross-correlation integral.